 Chiles en Nogada Season

-It is prepared and eaten mainly during the months of August and September, which is the time of year when the key ingredients, pomegranates and walnuts, are in season.
+Chiles en Nogada is a seasonal dish that is prepared and eaten during the months of August and September, the time of year when key ingredients—like pomegranates and walnuts—are in season.
 Chile en Nogada season also coincides with Mexican Independence day festivities.
-Since this dish contains ingredients that are the colors of Mexico's flag—red, white, and green—it is considered a very patriotic and festive dish.
+And since this dish incorporates the colors of the Mexican flag—red, white, and green—it is considered a very patriotic and festive recipe.

-Where to Try Chiles en Nogada
+Sampling Chiles en Nogada